VallariAg/Blog/content/blog/distributed-systems/index.md

 The distributed system breaks down a task into pieces and each pieces of the task is taken by available nodes to process.
 Once a node is done with it's own sub-task, it can work on another piece of the task.
 All the nodes report their finished job which is combined and sent back to the user.
 When a system has thousands of nodes, a task - which could've taken days to complete by a centralized system - executes in few minutes.

-Distributed systems have one of the four different basic architecture models:
+Some basic architecture models of distributed systems:

 1. **Client-server** -  Clients contact the server for data, then format it and display it to the end-user.
 The end-user can also make a change from the client-side and commit it back to the server to make it permanent.